smart-data-models/dataModel.AAS/I4Asset/doc/spec.md

 	- `version[string]`: AAS version number is the number in line with release of specification
 - `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `assetIdentificationModelRef[object]`: An asset typically may be represented by several different identification properties like for example the serial number, its RFID code etc. Such local identification properties are defined in the asset identification submodel  	- `keys[array]`: keys for the asset instance
 - `billOfMaterialRef[object]`: A complex asset is composed out of other entities and assets.
 These entities and assets being part of the asset are specified in the bill of material  	- `keys[array]`: Keys for the Semantic ID
 - `category[string]`: The category is a value that gives further meta information w.r.t. to the class of the AAS  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
 This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `descriptions[array]`: For adding detailed knowldedge in different languages  - `hasDataSpecification[array]`: Data specification defines the additional attributes an asset may have.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `descriptions[array]`: For adding detailed knowledge in different languages  - `hasDataSpecification[array]`: Data specification defines the additional attributes an asset may have.
 RAMI4.0 specification  - `id[*]`: Unique identifier of the entity  - `idShort[string]`: Short id (name) of the RAMI Instance  - `identification[object]`: Identification of the AAS -Asset- Instance object  	- `id[uri]`: Identity information that unambiguously distinguishes one RAMI Instance from another one
 	- `idType[string]`: Type of the Identifier, eg.IRI or IRD
 - `kind[string]`: Kind of the Schema.
 This is restricted to Instance  - `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `modelType[object]`: Instance model type according to IDTA  	- `name[string]`: Type of the referenced item
 - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: It has to be RAMI4.0 I4Asset NGSI Entity type  <!-- /30-PropertiesList -->